Andy Samberg and company say, “Find your Irvine”

 That’s Palm Springs’ major upgrade to Groundhog Day.
 It takes Andie McDowell’s character, gives her a personality, and includes her in the day-repeat antics.
 In most other ways, the film is a downgrade.
 Neither Niles or Sarah mention their work, their finances, or their last names.
 We learn that Sarah lives in Austin, because that’s where all millennials live if they don’t live in Los Angeles.
 She has a broken marriage and a drinking problem.
 Niles is the boyfriend of a whiny stereotype played by Meredith Hagner of Search Party, but has no other identifying characteristics other than his boogaloo-style Hawaiian shirt preference.
 Groundhog Day worked so well because Bill Murray was trapped in a crappy job in a freezing and decaying Pennsylvania town.
 His character was a misanthropist who needed to learn important truths.

 Palm Springs, on the other hand, takes place in a resort paradise with infinite access to beautiful desert.
 Its protagonists may need to learn a few lessons about romantic commitment and fidelity.
 But mainly their struggle revolves around getting out of the time loop.
 At one point Samberg goes to visit J.K.
-Simmons at his generic home in the Riverside County town of Irvine.
+Simmons at his generic home in the Orange County suburb of Irvine.
 J.K.
 Simmons seems happy there with his wife and kids.
 He tells Samberg to “find your Irvine.”
 It’s a grating sentiment, devoid of context, that calls to mind Patricia Wettig telling Billy Crystal to “find your smile” in City Slickers.

 In interviews about Palm Springs, Samberg has said that he’s gotten used to the monotony of his days in quarantine.
 His Irvine includes immense wealth, his beautiful and talented wife, and his young family.
 And good for him.
 Meanwhile, in the actual Irvine, tens of millions of people are unemployed, or sick, or making viral videos where they scream about masks.
 This infinite time loop has driven them crazy.
 The protagonists of Palm Springs aren’t Phil Connors.
 They aren’t everypeople.
 Once they escape Palm Springs, they can do whatever they want.
 But when the credits roll, most viewers are still in Irvine.